exoplatform/cs/server/jboss/patch/src/main/resources/EXO-README.txt

 ===========
 5 CHANGELOG
 ===========
+- 1.3.6

+- 1.3.5

+** Bug
+    * [CS-3559] - Chat bar can not be displayed in Vista & Mac Skin
+    * [CS-3561] - Missing upload icon in import calendar form
+    * [CS-3725] - Webmail: Date format error (wrong pattern used)
+    * [CS-4045] - Mistakes in French internationalization in Chat popups
+    * [CS-4133] - Exception when a user is deleted
+    * [CS-4161] - vertical scroll-bar
+    * [CS-4165] - Calendar: parameter "first day of the week" not taken into account
+    * [CS-4168] -  Problem in RSS Portlet Refresh
+    * [CS-4170] - Home page of eXo Mail is only in English
+    * [CS-4174] - Agenda: it lacks the French translations
+    * [CS-4178] -  Mails : Cannot add a folder
+    * [CS-4183] - Address book : missing french traduction in contacts
+    * [CS-4193] - Calendar: the "date format" (jj/mm/aaaa) setting is only partially taken into account
+    * [CS-4197] - Remove the use of exoservice gmail Account from MPailService configuration
+    * [CS-4236] - Mail: Mail content is not displayed
+    * [CS-4237] -  Mail - Can NOT move many mails at once
+    * [CS-4268] - A bad translation of the home page of eXo Mail
+    * [CS-4269] - Calendar: some typo in French

 - 1.3.4
  ** Bug
     * [CS-3012] - when view message which has attachment , attachment of this message is not shown in the first view